ily123/rna_et/README.md

 	*An Evolutionary Trace method defines functionally
 	important bases and sites common to RNA families*

-Location:

-  code is on scopuli at /lab/cedar/home/novikov/RNAproject/RNA_ET_ms code will also be on https://github.com/LichtargeLab/RNA_ET_ms

 There are two components of interest

 1. ET program (ET_RNA_ms/et_bin/wetc)